evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 105,7 kWh and a net usable capacity of 102 kWh, providing an 3,7 kWh buffer (3.5%) for battery protection.
+With a nominal voltage of 376.4 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 530 km (329 miles), with an energy consumption rate of 19.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.